aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## The first test

-* Run the first test using `yarn test getType`.
+* Run the first test using `npm test getType`.
 You'll notice the test is failing with a `TypeError: getType is not a function`.
 The test file is calling `require` on the correct file, but `getType.js` isn't exporting the function.

 * Open the folder in VS Code using `code .` and open `getType.js`.